 Referrals to WIC, health insurance, and other community resources—Expecting mothers and their families will receive referrals to community-based organizations providing WIC, health insurance assistance, and other supportive services.

-Complimentary therapies- Through the incentives of the program, participants are able to earn credits towards massages, acupuncture, reiki, yoga, and more.
+Complimentary therapies- Through program incentives, participants are able to earn credits towards massages, acupuncture, reiki, belly casting, and more.

 Who can be referred?
 Any mother in the D.C.
 Metro Area can be referred to the CMSP.
 Those expected to gain the most benefit include: